-1. The Assembly shall be composed of parliamentarians designated as delegates by the Members of the Union.
-Members shall include male and female parliamentarians in their delegation and shall strive to ensure equal representation of men and women.
+1. The Assembly shall be composed of parliamentarians designated as delegates by the Members of the IPU.
+Members shall include men and women parliamentarians in their delegation and shall strive to ensure their equal representation.

-2. The number of members of Parliament appointed as delegates to the first annual session of the Assembly by a Member of the Union shall in no case exceed eight in respect of Parliaments of countries with a population of less than one hundred million inhabitants, or ten in respect of Parliaments of countries with a population of one hundred million inhabitants or more.
-The number of delegates to the second annual session shall not exceed five, or seven for Parliaments of countries with a population of one hundred million inhabitants or more.
+2. The number of members of Parliament appointed as delegates to the Assembly by a Member of the IPU shall in no case exceed eight in respect of Parliaments of countries with a population of less than 100 million inhabitants, or 10 in respect of Parliaments of countries with a population of 100 million inhabitants or more.

 3. Any delegation that for three consecutive sessions of the Assembly is composed exclusively of parliamentarians of the same sex shall automatically be reduced by one person.

-1. The Assembly shall be opened by the President of the Inter-Parliamentary Union or, in the absence of the President, by the Vice-President of the Executive Committee designated in conformity with Rule 5.2 of the Rules of the Executive Committee.
+1. The Assembly shall be opened by the President of the Inter-Parliamentary Union or, in his/her absence, by the Vice-President of the Executive Committee designated in conformity with Rule 5.2 of the Rules of the Executive Committee.

 2. The Assembly shall choose its President, Vice-Presidents and Tellers.

-3. The number of Vice-Presidents shall be equal to that of the Members of the Union represented at the Assembly.
+3. The number of Vice-Presidents shall be equal to that of the Members of the IPU represented at the Assembly.

-The Assembly debates issues which, under the terms of Article 1 of the Statutes, fall within the scope of the Union, and makes recommendations expressing the views of the organisation on these questions.
+The Assembly debates issues which, under the provisions of Article 1 of the Statutes, fall within the scope of the IPU, and makes recommendations expressing the views of the Organization on these questions.